Cult Wines Launches New Investment Platform That Makes Investing in Fine Wine More Accessible and Enriching

 Blazes New Trail to Introduce a More Rewarding Way to Invest

-TORONTO, Nov.
-2, 2021 /PRNewswire/ -- Cult Wines, a global fine wine portfolio management and investment company transforming the fine wine industry, today unveiled a new platform that redefines how consumers invest in wine.
-Responding to significant market growth over the last 18 months which has seen Cult Wines' assets under management increase to CAN$330m, the company has created greater accessibility to the asset class, introduced elevated experiences and significantly invested in sophisticated data science and proprietary technology to provide an offering unlike anything on the market today.
+NEW YORK, Nov.
+2, 2021 /PRNewswire/ -- Cult Wines, a global fine wine collection management and investment company transforming the fine wine industry, today unveiled a new platform that redefines how consumers invest in wine.
+Responding to significant market growth over the last 18 months which has seen Cult Wines' assets under management increase to $275m, the company has created greater accessibility to the asset class, introduced elevated experiences and significantly invested in sophisticated data science and proprietary technology to provide an offering unlike anything on the market today.

 The Cult Wines Americas team benefits from the leadership of CEO Atul Tiwari, former CEO of Vanguard Canada, where along with his team, he led the business in growth from $3 billion in assets to over $30 billion.
 He is joined by Vanguard's former Head of Marketing Carrie Tuck, who serves as CMO of Cult Wines Americas.